TripsJ/breakEnforcer/README.md

 - black to format the code
 - pre-commit to automate the execution of black and clean up my code before committing
 - micro as a texteditor/IDE
+- pytest to test the code i wrote

 I also used PGP to signe commits before they went into my private repository